-We consent to the incorporation by reference in the registration statements No. 333-167101 on Form S-8 of Reading International, Inc., of our report dated March 4, 2013 with respect to the statement of financial position of Mt.
-Gravatt Cinemas Joint Venture as of December 31, 2012 and the related statements of comprehensive income, changes in equity, and cash flows for years ended December 31, 2012 and 2011, which report appears in the December 31, 2013, annual report on Form 10-K of Reading International, Inc.
+We consent to the incorporation by reference in the registration statement No. 333-167101 on Form S-8 of Reading International, Inc., of our report dated March 4, 2013 with respect to the statement of financial position of Mt.
+Gravatt Cinemas Joint Venture as of December 31, 2012 and the related statements of comprehensive income, changes in equity, and cash flows for the year ended December 31, 2012, which report appears in the December 31, 2014, annual report on Form 10-K of Reading International, Inc.